-Graduate or postgraduate degree in Life or Earth Sciences (including palaeontologists no matter the degree), basic knowledge in statistics and personal computers.
+Graduate or postgraduate degree in Biomedical, Life or Earth Sciences, basic knowledge of statistics and personal computers.
 Knowledge of Geometric Morphometrics.
 All participants must bring their own personal laptop.
-We encourage participants to bring along their own morphometrics data, in case you have it.
+We would like to encourage participants to bring along their own morphometrics data, in case you have it.

 1. Brief review of geometric morphometrics: Procrustes fit, shape space, covariance matrices, etc.